-Examination Length of Exam Weighting Paper 1 2 hours 40%
+Examination Length of Exam Weighting

+Paper 1 2 hours 40%

-Students will be required to answer three questions, two on the core 20th Century content and one on the depth study (China 1945-89).
-They will choose the questions they want to answer from a selection.
+Students will be required Students will be required to answer three questions, two on the core 20th Century content and

+one on the depth study.
+They will choose the question s they want to answer from a selection.

 Paper 2 2 hours 33%

 Students answer a series of questions on one prescribed core topic.
 They will use historical

 sources to answer these questions.

-Coursework (maximum 200 0 words) 27%
+Coursework (maximum 2000 words) 27%

 Students will produce one piece of coursework based on the depth study they have looked at.

 This requires a large amount of personal study and self-motivation.
-The depth study is based on Communist China 1945-1989.
+The depth study is based

+on Hitler's Germany 1933-1939